Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 The rates for distribution (delivery) services continue to be regulated by the Public Service Commission.

 Customers who receive electricity from municipalities were not affected by the restructuring legislation.
 Municipalities that provide electricity are: Clayton, Dover, Lewes, Middletown, Milford, Newark, Seaford, Smyrna and the city of New Castle.
-Some of these municipalities have power contracts that are now in effect, but when these contracts expire, they will be subject to market conditions, much as Delmarva Power is now.

 I received notice that my electric will be disconnected for non-payment.
 What can I do?